 Didactic training

-Didactic instruction is multifaceted and includes faculty-delivered lectures as well as pre-recorded lectures and videos, lecture sets provided by the AIPPD, case discussions and presentations, and required reading assignments.
+Didactic instruction is multifaceted and includes faculty-delivered lectures as well as pre-recorded lectures and videos, lecture sets provided by the AIPPD, case discussions and presentations, journal club presentations, and required reading assignments.

 Conferences

-There are several conferences scheduled throughout the workweek.
-Fellows are welcome to attend any or all them as time and interest permits:
+There are several conferences scheduled throughout the work week.
+Fellows are welcome to attend any or all of them as time permits (all are available virtually).

 Committee assignments

-The Interventional and Advanced Diagnostic Pulmonology fellow has the opportunity to serve as a trainee representative on the Fellowship Program Evaluation Committee.
+The Interventional Pulmonology fellow has the opportunity to serve as a trainee representative on the Fellowship Program Evaluation Committee.
 This is an optional assignment.

 Research training